PDF Accessibility Remediation Techniques

 Okay, so you're ready to actually fix those pdfs, huh?
 Good, cause it's time to look at the stuff that'll help ya out.

 • CommonLook pdf is another popular choice, especially if compliance is super important.
+It's known for its powerful reporting features that help demonstrate compliance with standards.

 • Don't forget training, the PDF Association, they got resources on accessible pdfs.
+They offer guidance and best practices for creating and remediating accessible documents.

 Choosing the right tool really depends on what you need and, ya know, how much you wanna spend.
 Next up, more resources.